harvesthill/reddit-wiki-archive/steroids/trestolone.md

 When adding MENT to an existing stack, the Equipoise or Primobolan ratio doesn't matter so much as the dose of Testosterone you're taking unless you're going solo.

-If you start MENT and begin to experience sides,  simply lower the dose.
+If you start MENT and begin to experience sides, take a normal dose of AI and/or simply lower the dose.
 MENT is metabolized quickly, so more frequent dosing will cut down on spikes.
-Treat MENT like TNE.

 As some users report trouble managing aromatization with MENT, *have Aromasin, Nolvadex or Raloxifine at the ready*.
-The  majority of users present with no sides.
+Fortunately, the majority of users present with no sides.
 If you follow the Wiki guidelines and titrate up from a cruise, this should never become an issue.

 * “MENT is a side-effect-free, more powerful and effective love child of Trenbolone and Nandrolone that's so *ridiculously perfect* it feels almost too good to be true.”